 3. Good Track Record of Payments

 You also don’t have to worry about whether or not you’re going to get paid.
-Though there are some grumbles and rants about getting kicked from the program and not getting paid, those are the guys (including me) that are permanently banned.
 If you follow the rules, you get paid on time.

 What I Don’t Like About Google Adsense